jwdietrich21/jwdietrich21/README.md

-# PD Dr. med.
+# apl.
+Prof. Dr. med.
 Johannes W. Dietrich – GitHub Repositories #

 More about my work can be found at: